Stay Alive for Decoders.

 Dirt has been the enemy of model railroaders since we used electricity to operate locos.
 We have been able to put up with it, what has changed.

 The introduction of SOUND locos.

-Many modellers are building their dream layout in un-sealed environments where the air quality is not as clean as we would like it to be.
+Many modellers are building their dream layout in un-sealed environments where the air quality is not as clean as I would like it to be.

-When a NON Sound loco experiences a power interruption from dirty track, gaps at turnout frogs etc, there would be a slight hesitation that in many cases would go un-noticed but with SOUND locos, you hear this hesitation with the sound disappearing then coming back on as the processor in the decoder stopped and started up again.
+When a NON Sound loco experiences a power interruption from dirty track, gaps at turnout frogs etc, there would be a slight hesitation that in many cases would go un-noticed but with SOUND locos, you hear this hesitation with the sound disappearing them coming back on as the processor in the decoder stopped and started up again.
 This becomes quite annoying.
 Track cleaning isn’t the model railroader’s favourite chore, so I would persevere until it became unbearable.
-Applying CRC 2-26 sparingly to my track has reduced these sound reset interruptions.
+Applying CRC 2-26 to my track has helped immensely with reducing these sound reset interruptions.

 Locos without flywheels and that is more than half of my steam locos, would most probably stop at these power interruptions, making this inconvenience a real hassle now.

 On top of dirty track/wheels there are plenty of other things that contribute to a loss (interruptions), like: